slom64/MyNotes/Tools/Active directory/RunasCs/logon session typs.md

 Below is an **Attack-Focused Cheat Breakdown**:

-Things that works with rubeus.exe: 9
+Things that works with rubeus.exe
-things didn't work: 8
+- `9`:Keep in mind.
+You can change the TGT ticket and inject newer ones for another users in this logon session, but in the start you can't `.\Rubeus.exe x x powershell -l 9`. you can't specify username and password of other user, the logon session will be in the same context of the user you have called Rubeus with. things didn't work: 8,3

 ---